JackChen365/android-sample-library/document/annotations/sampleAnnotation.md

 * *Component*

     If you want to inject a common view into some specific samples.
-You should check this out[More detail](document/component/sampleComponent.md)
+You should check this out [More detail](https://github.com/momodae/AndroidSampleLibrary/blob/master/document/component/sampleCompoent.md)

 * *Function*

     If you want to do something every time when you open a sample.
-You should check this out[More detail](document/function/sampleFunction.md)
+You should check this out [More detail](https://github.com/momodae/AndroidSampleLibrary/blob/master/document/function/sampleFunction.md)

 * *MainComponent*